LysSanzMoreta/DRAUPNIR_ASR/README.md

 | Simulation SRC-kinase SH3 domain                  | 800              | 99               | simulations_src_sh3_2             |

-**What do the folders mean?**
+**What do the results folders mean?**

 1) If you selected **delta_map** guide:
    1) Train_Plots: Contains information related to the inference of the train sequences (the leaves).
-They are samples obtained by using the MAP estimates of the logits.
+They are **samples** obtained by using the marginal probability approach (equation 5 in the paper).
-   2) Train_argmax_Plots: Single sequence per leaf obtained by the using the most likely amino acids indicated by the logits ("argmax the logits")
+   2) Train_argmax_Plots: Single sequence per leaf obtained by the using the most likely amino acids indicated by the marginal logits ("argmax the logits")
    3) Test_Plots: Samples for the test sequences (ancestors).
-In this case they contain the sequences sampled using the marginal probability approach (equation 5 in the paper)
+In this case they contain the sequences sampled using the **marginal probability** approach (equation 5 in the paper)
    4) Test_argmax_Plots: Contains the most voted sequence from the samples in Test_Plots.
    5) Test2_Plots: Samples for the test sequences (ancestors).
-In this case they contain the sequences sampled using the MAP estimated of the logits.
+In this case they contain the sequences sampled using the **MAP estimates** of the logits.
    6) Test2_argmax_Plots:  Samples for the test sequences (ancestors).
-In this case they contain the most likely amino acids indicated by the logits ("argmax the logits") (equation 4 in the paper)
+In this case they contain the most likely amino acids indicated by the MAP logits ("argmax the logits") (equation 4 in the paper)
 2) If you selected **variational** guide:
    1) Train_Plots: Contains information related to the inference of the train sequences (the leaves).
-They are samples obtained by using the MAP estimates of the logits.
+They are **samples** obtained from sampling from the variational posterior (equation 6 in the paper).
    2) Train_argmax_Plots: Single sequence per leaf obtained by the using the most likely amino acids indicated by the logits ("argmax the logits")
    3) Test_Plots: Samples for the test sequences (ancestors).
 In this case they contain the sequences sampled using the full variational probability approach (equation 6 in the paper)
    4) Test_argmax_Plots: Contains the most voted sequence from the samples in Test_Plots.